-Flooding causes travel disruption across London
+Flooding in London: Heavy rain causes travel disruption

 - Published

-Several main roads in London have been partly closed due to flooding caused by heavy rainfall overnight.
+Several roads and rail routes in London have been partly closed due to flooding caused by heavy rainfall overnight.

 Sections of the M25, the A41 and A1 in north London are blocked, as well as other routes in west London.

-The overnight rainfall is also causing major disruption on some rail routes.
+There are delays on several London Underground lines due to signalling failures caused by flooding.

+Services on the District line have been suspended between Earl's Court and Richmond and Ealing Broadway.

-There are delays on the Bakerloo and District Lines on the London Underground and a section of Southwestern Railway has been closed between Fulwell and Shepperton.
+A section of the Shepperton line run by South Western Railway has also been closed between Fulwell and Hampton.

+The rail operator said tickets would be accepted at no extra cost on Transport for London buses between Shepperton and Teddington.

-Flooding was also reported outside Finchley Road Underground station early on Thursday morning.
+Turnham Green and Dagenham Heathway Underground stations were closed on Thursday morning.

+On Wednesday evening, passengers were faced with flooding at the entrance to at Finchley Road station, which is on the Metropolitan and Jubilee Lines.

-London Fire Brigade said it was dealing with "flooding across London".
+London Fire Brigade said it was dealing with the impact of the weather "across London" and warned people not to drive or walk through floodwater.

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk